zavavan/case2022_task2/twitter/README.md

 Namely, in order to restrict the sample to content from the US context, we filter for tweets which have a "Place" metadata with country_code="us" or (if "Place" is None) with a "User" location specified as one of the US States.
 For each day, we filter up to reaching a sampling cap of 0.1 and 0.5 of the original tweet collections, for English and Spanish respectively.

-The overall size of the tweet collections are about X and 46k, for English and Spanish, respectively, with an average of X and 503 tweets by day.
+The overall size of the tweet collections are about 2.8M and 46k, for English and Spanish, respectively, with an average of 30k and 503 tweets per day.

 ## Downloading Tweet Content